roshannp/roshannp.github.io/Readme.md

 ## Work Experience

 ### Medline Industries - Network Security Engineer
--Implemented advanced security measures with Checkpoint, Palo Alto, and Illumio, leading to a 99% reduction in security incidents and achieving seamless migration of VPN services from Cisco to Zscaler -Managed and automated firewall rules and policies to enhance security operations.
+- Implemented advanced security measures with Checkpoint, Palo Alto, and Illumio, leading to a 99% reduction in security incidents and achieving seamless migration of VPN services from Cisco to Zscaler
+- Managed and automated firewall rules and policies to enhance security operations.
 Enhanced data protection and incident response through advanced intrusion detection and regular vulnerability assessments.
 ### Dish Networks- Security Engineer-R&D
--Deployed and Managed HashiCorp Vault on AWS EKS cluster to store encryption keys and digital certificates, achieving a 90% enhancement in security for API calls, Database Credential rotation, Secret Engines Integration, and Tokenization process.
+- Deployed and Managed HashiCorp Vault on AWS EKS cluster to store encryption keys and digital certificates, achieving a 90% enhancement in security for API calls, Database Credential rotation, Secret Engines Integration, and Tokenization process.
--Served as security POC for the research team, independently leading application security for Data products through black-box testing
+- Served as security POC for the research team, independently leading application security for Data products through black-box testing
 ### Dish Networks- Security Engineer Intern-R&D
--Created automation scripts in Python and BASH to simplify DevOps workflow,Performed code security by integrating Snyk with DISHDEVx repositories for automatic vulnerability scans, resulting in a 30% reduction in high-risk vulnerabilities.
+- Created automation scripts in Python and BASH to simplify DevOps workflow,Performed code security by integrating Snyk with DISHDEVx repositories for automatic vulnerability scans, resulting in a 30% reduction in high-risk vulnerabilities.
--Involved in conducting SAST and DAST, identifying and addressing 100+ vulnerabilities across multiple In-house applications, contributing to a 30% improvement in overall security posture.
+- Involved in conducting SAST and DAST, identifying and addressing 100+ vulnerabilities across multiple In-house applications, contributing to a 30% improvement in overall security posture.
 # Education
 - Master of Science in Cybersecurity Engineering at **Universiy of Colorado Boulder**